It’s a fact that great About pages are first about the reader.

 It was the answer to the question, “How do we really know these words change anything?”

-But the biggest challenge?
-It’s the same one most of my clients face.
+But the question that haunted me?
+It’s the same one most of my clients struggle with.

 How could I offer something obviously different and better?